data-edu/rviews_blog_series/1-post.md

-… and now transform the survey dataset to a long format, where a column called “question” contains the question names and a column called “response” contains the corresponding response:
+… and now transform the survey dataset to a long format, where a column called “question” contains the question names and a column called “response” contains the corresponding responses:

 ``` r
 # Pivot the dataset from wide to long format